 99 RANCH MARKET (Alhambra, Anaheim, Arcadia, Chino Hills, Gardena, Hacienda Heights, Irvine, Monterey Park, Rowland Heights, San Gabriel, Van Nuys)

 99 Ranch Market is the largest Asian-American supermarket chain on the west coast.
 The Chinese chain was born in Little Saigon in 1984 although that location later became a Shun Fat Supermarket.
+Its founder, Ho “Roger” Yuan Chen, was an immigrant from Taiwan, who established the store’s parent company, Tawa Supermarket Inc., in 1985.
 There are, locally, locations in Alhambra, Monterey Park, and Van Nuys.

 168 超級市場168 MARKET (Alhambra, Hacienda Heights, Rowland Heights, San Gabriel)

 168 Market was founded in 2006.
-There are currently four locations in California and one in Nevada.
+Like 99 Ranch, it is owned by Buena Park-based Tawa Supermarket, Inc. There are currently four locations in California and one in Nevada.
 The Alhambra location, which I believe was the first, occupies a former location of Crawford’s Corner, a supermarket chain with New Orleans-themed design which used to feature live Dixieland Jazz bands playing in the gazebo, which remains.

 PLAZA MARKET (Koreatown)

 Plaza Market is a large grocery store located on the bottom of Koreatown Plaza.
 The plaza opened in 1988.
 It’s served by Metro’s 207 line.

 The Punjab Store is a small Punjabi market which opened in Alhambra in 2001.
 The nearest Metro stop is a block west and is served by the 78/79/378 and 176 lines.